-The following items are considered of an emergency nature and must be corrected by the owner or tenant (whoever is responsible) within 24 hours of notice by the Inspector:
+The following items are considered of an emergency nature and must be corrected by the owner or tenant (whoever is responsible) within twenty four (24) hours of notice by the Inspector:

-- 1. Lack of ability to secure the unit (i.e. locks not working, door will not close, windows do not lock, etc.) - 2.
-Waterlogged ceiling in imminent danger of falling - 3.
-Major plumbing leaks or flooding - 4.
-Natural gas leak or fumes - 5.
-Electrical problem which could result in shock or fire - 6.
-Air conditioning unit, heater, or swamp cooler is not functioning - 7.
-Utilities not in service - 8.
-No running hot water - 9.
-Broken glass where someone could be injured - 10.
-Obstacle which prevents tenant's entrance or exit - 11.
+- 1. Lack of structural integrity or other serious health or sanitation issues. - 2.
+Lack of ability to secure the unit (i.e. locks not working, door will not close, windows do not lock, etc.) - 3.
+Waterlogged ceiling in imminent danger of falling - 4.
+Major plumbing leaks or flooding - 5.
+Natural gas leak or fumes - 6.
+Electrical problem which could result in shock or fire - 7.
+Heating units that are not functioning during the cold months. - 8.
+Utilities not in service - 9.
+No running hot water - 10.
+Broken glass where someone could be injured - 11.
+Obstacle which prevents tenant's entrance or exit - 12.
 Lack of functioning toilet